greyesa/POC-CMS/README.md

 About
 -----

-POCCMS is a system that allows you to manage your website in a simple and easy way.
+POC-CMS is a system that allows you to manage your website in a simple and easy way.

 Requirements: